-When you're ready to begin investing, you will first need a brokerage to set up and hold your investment account.
-You can think of it like using a bank to hold your banking account.
+When you're ready to begin investing, you'll need a brokerage to set up and hold your investment account.
+Think of it like using a bank to hold your bank account.

 Some brokerages specialize in certain types of investment accounts.
-But most of them offer any kind of account or investment service you could ever need.
+But most of them offer any kind of account or investment service you'll need.

 If you want to manage your investments yourself, online brokerages give you nearly full reign.
-If you need help, a full-service brokerage will offer advice and personalized service for a fee.
+If you need some guidance, a full-service brokerage will offer advice and personalized service for a fee.
 Some banks and insurance agencies are also licensed as brokerages.
-And with a 401(k) account, your company usually will have selected the brokerage for you.
+With a 401(k) account, your company usually will have selected the brokerage for you.

 - Choosing an investment professional - FINRA

 - Selecting brokerage services that fit your needs - Washington State Dept. of Financial Institutions

 - New investor's guide to brokers - About Money

 Before you make any investments, you need to get the terminology down.

 - A stock is a direct investment in a company.
 This type of investment takes more effort to research and analyze as stocks can go up and down quickly.

 - A mutual fund is a collection of stocks.
 It diversifies your investment across several or even hundreds of companies, thereby reducing risk.